 In this paper, we develop a new model and a suite of algorithms for joint machine learningbased learning analytics and content analytics.
-Our model (developed in Section 2) represents the probability that a learner provides the correct response to a given question in
+Our model (developed in Section 2) represents the probability that a learner provides the correct response to a given question in terms of three factors: their knowledge of the underlying concepts, the concepts involved in each question, and each question's intrinsic difficulty.

-(a) Graded learner-question responses.

-(b) Inferred question-concept association graph.
+- (a) Graded learner-question responses. - (b) Inferred question-concept association graph.

-Figure 1: (a) The SPARFA framework processes a (potentially incomplete) binary-valued dataset of graded learner-question responses to (b) estimate the underlying questions-concept association graph and the abstract conceptual knowledge of each learner (illustrated here by smiley faces for learner j = 3, the column in (a) selected by the red dashed box).
+Figure 1: (a) The SPARFA framework processes a (potentially incomplete) binary-valued data set of graded learner-question responses to (b) estimate the underlying questions-concept association graph and the abstract conceptual knowledge of each learner (illustrated here by smiley faces for learner j=3, the column in (a) selected by the red dashed box).